vesko-vujovic/vesko-vujovic/README.md

 - A fellow data enthusiast looking to chat about the latest in data engineering
 - A business leader seeking to understand the power of data
 - An aspiring data engineer looking for guidance
-- Someone who just loves data as much as I do
+- Someone who loves data as much as I do

 Feel free to reach out!